Most hardware ventures don’t fail because the idea was bad.

 One Foot in the Boardroom

-Matt has had a seat at board level within a product led business navigating some of the most turbulent conditions of the last decade.
+That’s included a seat at board level within a product-led business navigating some of the most turbulent conditions of the last decade.
 COVID supply chain disruption, the Evergiven blocking the Suez Canal, product recalls and the brutal economic pressures that followed.
 Not as an observer, but as someone shaping the decisions that kept the business moving.
-All whilst delivering a product roadmap…
+All whilst delivering a product roadmap.

-When we embed into your team, we're not just delivering a project.
-We're thinking about your business.
+When I embed into your team, I’m not just delivering a project.
+I’m thinking about your business.

 Colorful metal bicycle frames on display in a warehouse or store.